Skip to Main Content

 I am an adjunct professor of creative writing at the University of Missouri-Kansas City.
 I serve as an Advisory Editor for New Letters magazine,where my books reviews often appear, and a presenter at the annual summer New Letters Weekend Conference.
 I have also recently served as the instructor/faciliator for the Memory Project at the Midwest Center for Holocaust Education, working with Holocaust survivors to write personal essays concerning their experiences before, during and after the Nazi era.
 They have produced a book, The Memory Project, available from MCHE.
 I have also spent years teaching English as a second language, in Taiwan and Japan, and also in the USA, at refugee resettlement centers and on college campuses.
 The "clash of cultures" is a recurring in my work.
 My plays (including "The Mozart Project" and "The Cove" have been professioanlly produced regionally and the HotInk!
 New Play Festival, sponsored by the Tisch School at NYU.

 I am a writer and editor living in Lenexa, Kansas.
 I am retired from Hallmark cards, where I worked for 22 years, the last 9 as director of the writing studio.
 I grew up on Long Island, New York and went to college at Binghamton University, where I studied British, American and Canadian literature and South American magical realism and earned a master’s degree in fiction writing.
 I published short fiction in The Indiana Review and MSS.
 I began writing poetry in the mid-1990s under the mistaken belief that it would be easier than writing fiction.
 My chapbook, Where the World Begins, is inspired by stories my aunts and mother told about growing up in a poor sharecropper’s family in Louisiana.
-It will be available in April 2015.
-I am seeking a publisher for a second chapbook, Time Remaining,” based on the journal I kept during my husband's illness and death.
+It was published by Finishing Line Press in April 2015.
 I have been the senior poetry editor for Kansas City Voices magazine since 2011 and do several readings each year in Kansas City.